spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 # sudo chown -R $USER:$USER /opt/stremula-1
 ```

 **Important Note:** If you use SCP or download the project as a ZIP file (instead of `git clone`), the git remote will NOT be automatically configured.
-The auto-updater requires a git remote to check for updates.
+The auto-updater requires a git remote to check for updates (it checks after each fetch completes).
 To set it up:

 **If in home directory:**
 ```bash